sagawatatsuya/ReactionT5v2/README.md

 ```

 ### Task: Yield
 Specify your training and validation data used for fine-tuning and run the following command.
-We expect these data to contain columns named 'REACTANT', 'REAGENT', 'PRODUCT', and 'YIELD'; except 'YIELD ' have SMILES information, and 'YIELD' has numerical information.
+The code expects train and valid data that contain columns named 'REACTANT', 'REAGENT', 'PRODUCT', and 'YIELD'; except 'YIELD ' have SMILES information, and 'YIELD' has numerical information.
 If there is no reagent information, fill in the blank with ' '.
 For multiple compounds, concatenate them with ".".
 ```
 cd task_yield
 python finetune.py \